Alakol District

 Alakol District (Алакөл ауданы, Alaköl audany) is a district of Jetisu Region in Kazakhstan.
-The administrative center of the district is the town of Usharal.
+The administrative center of the district is the town of Üşaral.
 Population:

 The Tunkuruz Hydroelectric Power Plant is located in the district.

 Geography

 The district is located in the Balkhash-Alakol Depression.
-Parts of its eastern border (where the district borders on East Kazakhstan Region) run through the chain of lakes - Lakes Sasykkol, Koshkarkol, Alakol, and Zhalanashkol.
+Parts of its eastern border (where the district borders on Abai Region) run through the chain of lakes - Lakes Sasykkol, Koshkarkol, Alakol, and Zhalanashkol.
 There are no major rivers in the district; the fairly small Tentek River, which flows toward Lake Sasykkol, but reaches it only intermittently, is the largest one.